Non-surgical Lifting

 Lifting Comparison

-HIFU (Korean devices), Ultherapy Prime, and Thermage FLX — three non-surgical lifting technologies compared head-to-head.
-Mechanism, tissue depth, clinical evidence, and how a Seoul dermatologist decides which one fits your face.
+HIFU, Ultherapy Prime, and Thermage FLX — three non-surgical lifting options compared.
+Mechanism, depth, evidence from a Seoul dermatologist.

 Your Journey

-HIFU (Korean devices), Ultherapy Prime, and Thermage FLX — three non-surgical lifting technologies compared head-to-head.
-Mechanism, tissue depth, clinical evidence, and how a Seoul dermatologist decides which one fits your face.
+HIFU, Ultherapy Prime, and Thermage FLX — three non-surgical lifting options compared.
+Mechanism, depth, evidence from a Seoul dermatologist.

 In Seoul, patients researching non-surgical lifting almost always encounter the same three names: HIFU (usually referring to Korean-manufactured devices like Shurink, Ultraformer, or Doublo), Ultherapy (Merz Aesthetics' MFU-V platform), and Thermage (Solta Medical's monopolar RF).
 Marketing positions them as competing solutions — but they are actually different tools for different problems.